ChickenProp/chickenprop.github.com/drafts/does-descaling-help.md

 I don't trust my models, so I'm going to try both small and large amounts.
 For small amounts, I'm going to fill the kettle to the "2 cup" line.
 I'm in the UK so that ought to be 568 ml, but most of my mugs are only 500 ml and it's not quite enough to fill one of them.
 Checking in a measuring jug, it's somewhere between 450 and 500 ml, so likely a US pint, 473 ml.
 There's some noise here because the kettle has a wide diameter, so we only get small differences in the water level for the volume poured in.
 My rough guess without measuring is a 5 ml difference between runs is plausible.
 For large amounts, I'm just going to empty my entire 1.5 l bottle of fridge-water into the kettle.
 There's some noise here because the bottle doesn't have markings at all and I don't bother to fill it right to the brim, but I do try to get it to roughly the same place.
 A 5 ml difference between runs seems plausible here too.

 I'll use water from the fridge, to mostly control for initial temperature (my guess is it'll start around 3°C).
 I'm not going to bother trying to control for room temperature or for where in the fridge I keep the water or what phase of the cooling cycle the fridge is in at the time.
 I'm going to assume that the kettle cuts off when all the water is at 100°C. I'll only measure the first boil of the day, and that way the kettle has definitely had time to cool down overnight.
+(In hindsight:) I didn't control for whether the kettle had had water sitting in it overnight; that could plausibly make the heating element a few degrees below room temperature.

 There's one more calculation to do first, and that's to figure out how quickly it would boil assuming no energy wasted.
 Then I can make some predictions; do the pre-descaling boils; possibly adjust my predictions; descale; do the post-descaling boils; and compare.